Last Update: 2019

 Instagram has over 800 million monthly users and growing!
 That's a lot of people to make an impression on with your Instagram account!
 It’s become the new business card and can make or break your brand or business.

-As a photographer, I've found Instagram to be one of the best marketing tools for my photography and an excellent way to meet people, connect with other photographers, and expand creative passions.
+As a photographer, I've found Instagram to be one of the best marketing tools for my photography and an excellent way to meet people, connect with others, and expand my creative passions.
 Instagram's simple visual platform makes it unlike other social networks, delivering a "quick fix" and gorgeous compositions.
 It's no longer just for selfies and cat photos!
 (Although those will be great forever!)

 Just as when you meet someone new, your Instagram account's first impression should be your best.
 There are thousands of photographers and businesses using Instagram to market themselves.
 How can you be different?
 What do you have that no one else has?
 These are important questions to ask yourself before getting started.

 The Very basic steps to set up a new Instagram account

 1.)
 Download the app to your phone

 2.)
 Create an account with your email rather than Facebook (unless you are using your Facebook for business as well)

 - Use an email that people will be able to find you by or an email that some of your client/friends may already have saved in their phones.

 3.)
 Choose a recognizable username for your Instagram account.
 This is going to be your brand!
 Most people just use their names but feel free to use something catchy, brand related, or even a little out there.
 Just make sure that you can identify with this name and that it's memorable.